philipp089/Home-Assistant-Config/README.md

 ![00_Home_Tab_Mockup_001](https://user-images.githubusercontent.com/66092908/136935635-e3cf26ef-dedb-43b9-99ff-d768a4b3abfb.png)

-The  Home-Tab contains a group of custom button cards for each room.
+Aside from that, the  Home-Tab contains a group of custom button cards for each room.

 ![00_Home_Tab_Mockup_002](https://user-images.githubusercontent.com/66092908/136957946-fa5c33fa-66e3-4609-a5c6-4d84aa4a6167.png)